Billuc/Taipan-DI/README.md

-# diip
+# DIIP

-Dependency Injection In Python
+Dependency Injection with Interfaces in Python

+## TODO

+- Register singletons and factories without specifying the interface